Do you have a business website or a personal blog? Well, if your answer is Yes!

 Thinking of what is Google Analytics and why you have to use it?

-All you need to avail the service is Google account!
+All you need to avail this service is Google account!

 Let’s dig some more as to why every website owner which has an eCommerce site, lifestyle blog, education website, etc. should use Google Analytics tool!!

-21 Benefits/ Reasons of using Google Analytics for your Website –
+21 Benefits/ Reasons for Using Google Analytics for Your Website

 You can locate all your post that brings in a huge amount of traffic to your website.

 There is no need to look for external Google PageRank tools!
 You can now check the page rank for a specific post on a specific keyword in Google within the Google Analytics dashboard.

 Track down locations that are bringing a huge audience to your site.
 Thinking of how this piece of information can help you?